 Activities for fraud monitoring are collectively held by second and third line of defence with clear set out responsibilities.
-Fraud prevention and detection is carried out by the Risk and Compliance team.
-Investigations and reporting are undertaken by the Internal Audit team.
+Fraud prevention and detection is carried out by Risk and Compliance teams.
+Investigations and reporting are undertaken by the Legal and Compliance Team.